thalber/Atmo/README.md

 ## Additional notes

 In several places, Atmo uses regular expressions, or **regex**, to select text items based on user input.
-If you are not familiar with regex, [this site](https://www.regular-expressions.info/tutorialcnt.html) contains a tutorial about them, and [regex101](https://regex101.com/) can be used to test and debug your regex.
+If you are not familiar with regex, [this site](https://www.regular-expressions.info/tutorialcnt.html) contains a tutorial about them, and [regex101](https://regex101.com/) or [regexr](https://regexr.com/) can be used to test and debug your regex in browser.

 ## Thanks to
 - @DryCryCrystal - commissioning the project.